Unlike fossil fuels, which are exhaustible, renewable energy sources regenerate and can be sustained indefinitely.

 alternative energy, alternative fuel, biodiesel fuel, biomass energy, CO2, carbon dioxide, clean technology, climate change, climatic change, electric power production, electric utilities, electricity, electricity distribution, electricity generation, emission control, emissions, energy conservation, energy conversion, energy consumption, energy development, energy efficiency, energy industries, energy policy, energy resources, environmental impact, environmental policy, environmental protection, environmental regulations?, ethanol as fuel, fossil fuels, global warming, green buildings, green energy, greenhouse gases, hydroelectric plants, natural resources, nuclear energy, nuclear power, petroleum industry, photovoltaic cells, photovoltaic power systems, power plants, power resources, public utilities, renewable energy, renewable energy industry, renewable energy sources, renewable natural resources, renewable resources, solar energy, solar radiation, sustainable development, sustainable engineering, sustainability, turbines, water power, wind power, wind turbines

-Knowledge Base search a series of commonly asked questions by topic keyword or course number
+Knowledge Base - Search commonly asked questions by topic, keyword, or course number

 Telephone a librarian at 800-293-3044